petk/awesome-magento/contributing.md

 To add an awesome Magento related extension, there are some additional Quality Gates to pass:

-* Make sure your Extension followed the [Magento Code Style](http://devdocs.magento.com/guides/v2.0/coding-standards/bk-coding-standards.html)
+* Make sure your Code follows the [Magento Code Style](http://devdocs.magento.com/guides/v2.0/coding-standards/bk-coding-standards.html)
 * Make sure your Extension's README explains the following parts:
- * General Purpose
+ * General Purpose of the Extension
  * How to Install
  * Supported Magento Versions
  * Requirements (e.g. PHP Version)